 Financial Cooperation from the Private Sector

-The Japan Foundation holds international cultural exchange programs thanks to generous financial contributions from companies, organizations, and individuals.
+The Japan Foundation is able to engage in international cultural exchange programs thanks to support provided through generous financial contributions from the private sector, including private companies, organizations, and individuals.

 (1) General Donations

-General donations are used to fund the Japan Foundation's international cultural exchange programs.
+These donations are allocated to expenses for the Japan Foundation's international cultural exchange programs.

 (2) Designated Donations